Getting Started

 reset()Zero filter state

-In Rust, Biquad::new() is const fn — filters can be initialized in statics:
+In Rust, Biquad::new() is const fn so filters can be created in static initializers.
+Biquad doesn’t implement Copy, so hold it across blocks with persist_mut!:

 Delay Lines